ahmadrafidev/cv/HOW_TO_USE.md

-# How to Customize Your CV
+# How to Customize

-This guide will help you modify the content of your CV without any coding knowledge.
+This guide will help you modify the content of your cv without any coding knowledge.
 All you need is a text editor (like Notepad, TextEdit, or VS Code) and basic knowledge of Markdown formatting.

 ## 📁 Where to Make Changes